Docs/Features

 When writing prompts, be as specific as possible about what you want to verify.
 The more detail you provide, the better the AI can understand your requirements and provide accurate results.
 Your prompt should have these elements:

-Here is the example of a good prompt:
+Here is an example of a good prompt:

 Check that our homepage https://example.com displays exactly 5 products, each with a title, image, and price.
 Ensure there is a call-to-action button labeled "Shop Now" that links to the /shop page.